Glenn Kweh

-Glenn Kweh Jia Jin (born 26 March 2000) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Glenn Kweh Jia Jin (born 26 March 2000) is a Singaporean professional footballer who plays as a winger or a left-back for Singapore Premier League club Tampines Rovers and the Singapore national team.

 Club career

 Early career

 Glenn was the captain of the Home United U-14 team and also played for the National Football Academy’s U-15 team.
-Glenn was also nominated for the Dollah Kassim Award in 2015.
+He was also nominated for the Dollah Kassim Award in 2015.
+Thereafter, Glenn went on to play for Victoria Junior College (VJC) from 2017 to 2018.
+In the 2017 edition of the National School Games A-Division Football Competition, Glenn helped VJC to the runner-up spot and finished as the Golden Boot winner with 18 goals, including a goal in the semi-final against Anglo-Chinese Junior College.
+He went on to win the A-Division Football Title for VJC the following year.

 Young Lions

 Glenn signed with the Singapore Premier League club Young Lions in 2021.
 Glenn scored on his debut just three minutes after coming on in a league match against Hougang United on 17 April 2021.
-He appeared only 10 times, only three of which being starts in the 2021 SPL season.
+He appeared only 10 times, only three of which being starts in the 2021 Singapore Premier League season.

+Tampines Rovers

+On 7 January 2023, Glenn moved to Tampines Rovers after he completed his compulsory national services obligation.
+He scored his first goal for the club 15 August 2023 in a 3–1 win over Balestier Khalsa.

+On 18 September 2024, Glenn make his AFC Champions League Two debut in a 4–2 lost to Thailand club Bangkok United.
+On 24 October, he assisted twice helping his team to a 3–3 draw to Vietnamese club Nam Định.

+On 19 October 2025, Glenn scored a brace in a 3–3 league draw to Balestier Khalsa.
+He scored his first AFC Champions League Two goals against Korean club Pohang Steelers on 6 November at the Pohang Steel Yard stadium where he ran from his half and slotting the ball right in between the goalkeeper legs.

 International career

-He is a former Singapore under-15 international.

-Glenn was first called up to the national team in 2022, for the friendly against Kuwait on 1 June 2022 and the AFC Asian Cup Qualifiers against Kyrgyzstan, Tajikistan, and Myanmar on 8, 11, and 14 June 2022 respectively.
+Glenn was first called up to the Singapore national team in 2022, for the friendly against Kuwait on 1 June 2022 and the AFC Asian Cup Qualifiers against Kyrgyzstan, Tajikistan, and Myanmar on 8, 11, and 14 June 2022 respectively.
 Glenn made his international debut on 1 June 2022 against Kuwait in the 60th minute, replacing Ikhsan Fandi.

+Glenn was also included in the 2022 VFF Tri-Nations Series tournament against Vietnam and India on 21 and 24 September.

+During the international friendly match against both Oceania countries, Papua New Guinea and Solomon Islands in June 2023, Glenn was shift down to play at left back under head coach Takayuki Nishigaya.

 Personal life

-Glenn served his National Service (NS) obligations for the Singapore Armed Forces (SAF) from 2019 to 2021 where he completed his Specialist Cadet School (SCS) after his Basic Military Training (BMT).
+Glenn served his National Service (NS) obligations for the Singapore Armed Forces (SAF) from 2019 to 2021 where he completed his Specialist Cadet School (SCS) as a Sergeant after his Basic Military Training (BMT).